List of hop varieties: Fuggle

-Classic English aroma hop which is a parentof Styrian Goldings and of many New World hops such as Cascade, Centennial and Willamette.
+Classic English aroma hop which is a parent of Styrian Goldings and of many New World hops such as Cascade, Centennial and Willamette.
 This variety was noticed growing "wild" in the hop garden of George Stace Moore's house at Horsmonden in Kent, England in 1861.
 In 1875 it was commercialised by Richard Fuggle who lived in the village of Brenchley (not far from Horsmonden) and hence it was called Fuggle.
 The aroma is earthier and less sweet than Goldings.
 Substitutes: Willamette.